 Lack of Support from its New Owners

-When the Twitter platform rolled out its own video service as well as purchased other video-sharing services like Periscope, it became clear that they had no real interest in promoting Vine.
+When the Twitter platform rolled out its own video service as well as purchased other video-sharing services like Periscope, it became clear that they had no genuine interest in promoting Vine.
 Eventually, the platform attempted to integrate all its video-sharing services, which was the final nail in the coffin for the Vine platform.

 What Is the Vine App?